rice-solar-physics/EBTEL_C/README.md

 To compile EBTEL-C, switch to the `build` directory and run `./build`.
 This uses a makefile in `src` to compile the source code and place an executable called `ebtel` in the `bin` directory.
 Additionally, running './clean' in `build` removes the executable and all of the object files created at compile time.

 To run EBTEL-C, simply run `./ebtel` <b>in the `bin` directory.</b> EBTEL-C also accepts two optional command line arguments: (1) `quiet` which silences the header printed by default and (2) a custom configuration filename.
 If no filename is specified, the default filename `../config/ebtel_config.xml` will be used.
 Custom filename paths should all be relative to the EBTEL-C root directory.
-The order of the two arguments can be arbitrary.
+The order of the two arguments is arbitrary.
 All of the following are valid calls of the EBTEL-C executable:

 + `./ebtel`
 + `./ebtel quiet`